Carnagion/dissertation/diss/diss.typ

 === Complete Orders <section:complete-orders>

-A _complete order_ exists between any two aircraft $i$ and $j$ if the objective value and feasibility of a sequence $s$ containing both $i$ and $j$ cannot be improved by reversing the order of $i$ and $j$ in $s$.
+A _complete order_ exists between any two aircraft $i$ and $j$ if the objective value of a sequence $s$ containing both $i$ and $j$ cannot be improved any further by reversing the order of $i$ and $j$ in $s$.
-By exploiting complete orders, it is possible to simplify the problem of runway sequencing (or more generally, machine scheduling) to one of interleaving ordered sets of aircraft, always only sequencing the first available aircraft from each set @demaere-pruning-rules.
+Exploiting complete orders by creating ordered sets of aircraft simplifies the problem of runway sequencing (or more generally, machine scheduling) to one of interleaving these ordered sets, always sequencing only the first available aircraft from each set @demaere-pruning-rules.
-This enables a reduction in the problem's worst-case computational complexity from $O(n!)$ to $O(m^2 (n + 1)^m)$, where $n$ denotes the number of aircraft, and $m$ denotes the number of distinct aircraft types @psaraftis-dynamic-programming @demaere-pruning-rules.
+This reduces the problem's worst-case computational complexity from $O(n!)$ to $O(m^2 (n + 1)^m)$, where $n$ denotes the number of aircraft, and $m$ denotes the number of distinct aircraft types @psaraftis-dynamic-programming.

 #cite(<psaraftis-dynamic-programming>, form: "prose") first showed the existence of such complete orders between _separation-identical_ aircraft.
 Two distinct aircraft $i$ and $j$ are separation-identical if their mutual separations with respect to every other aircraft $k in F$ are the same -- i.e. $i$ and $j$ are separation-identical if and only if:

 $ forall k in F, k != i and k != j and delta_(i, k) = delta_(j, k) and delta_(k, i) = delta_(k, j) $ <eq:are-separation-identical>

-Additionally, a complete order may be inferred upon a set of separation-identical aircraft if the complete orders for each of the individual constraints and objectives are consistent within the set.
-#cite(<demaere-pruning-rules>, form: "prose") show that this is the case for an objective that considers delay and makespan, even with hard time window constraints -- as long as there is a consistent order between every aircraft's base times, release times, and end times of hard time windows.
+Additionally, #cite(<demaere-pruning-rules>, form: "prose") show that a complete order may be inferred upon a set of separation-identical aircraft if the complete orders for each of the individual objectives are consistent within the set -- i.e. as long as there is a consistent order between every aircraft's base times, release times, and hard time windows.
 A complete order can thus be inferred between two separation-identical aircraft $i$ and $j$ if and only if:

 $ b_i <= b_j and r_i <= r_j and l_i <= l_j $ <eq:are-complete-ordered>

-However, complete orders cannot be inferred between two separation-identical aircraft if one or both aircraft are subject to a CTOT, due to the piecewise linear, discontinuous, and non-convex nature of the CTOT violation cost function $c_v (i)$ @demaere-pruning-rules.
+However, complete orders cannot be inferred between two separation-identical aircraft if one or both aircraft are subject to CTOT slots, due to the piecewise, discontinuous, and non-convex nature of the CTOT violation cost function $c_v (i)$ @demaere-pruning-rules.
 Thus, in addition to satisfying @eq:are-complete-ordered, neither of the two aircraft must be subject to a CTOT slot.

 Following from @eq:are-separation-identical and @eq:are-complete-ordered, it is possible to define the set $F_C$ of pairs of distinct aircraft $(i, j)$ where $i$ and $j$ are separation-identical and have a complete order such that $i$ must land or take off before $j$: